 All Religious Education, is taught through either ‘The Way, the Truth and the Life’ or other schemes of work which are approved by the Diocese of Lancaster.
 Rites and assemblies are in accordance with the teachings of the Catholic Church.

 We are continually looking for ways to improve our curriculum and are currently in the process of redesigning our school curriculum to ensure that all pupils experience a depth of learning and develop an even greater depth of understanding.

 The curriculum at St Mary’s Catholic Primary School comprises all the learning and other development opportunities that pupils experience at our school.
-We aim to provide our pupils with a broad, balanced education, develop them to fulfil their potential and nurture them into good citizens, conscious of their responsibilities to each other, their family, society and the world of work.
+We aim to provide our pupils with an ambitious, broad, balanced education, enabling them to fulfil their potential and nurturing them into good citizens, conscious of their responsibilities to each other, their family, society and the world of work.
 British Values underpin our entire ethos and curriculum.